andresmax/andresmax/content/posts/why-product-roadmaps-set-you-up-for-failure.md

 - **RICE Score** - The RICE score, sort by this column to find out what you should be working on first.

-Add reach impact, confidence and effort columns, and add numbers like this:
+Here's a quick video on how RICE works:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kGJYVPeGdMo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 That's it.

 The results, while not perfect or all-telling, speak for themselves: **a prioritized backlog that lets you know what features have both the lowest effort and the highest impact in your business**.

 Work on those first.

 Release, ask for feedabck, iterate.